Updated March 2020

 - Agreement form and fee.
-Applicants are asked to complete an agreement form acknowledging that they intend to earn the micro-credential and understand the submission requirements.
+Applicants are asked to complete an agreement form acknowledging that they intend to submit the credential application and understand the submission requirements.
 Following the agreement, applicants pay a small application fee ($60) to continue into the submission stage.

 - Submission of required materials.
 Submission requirements vary by core competency area.
 The requirement details for each credential may be found on the specific application form.
 Typically, submission materials will include a CV or resume; a brief list of relevant professional development experiences, annotated artifact(s) demonstrating relevant aspects of one’s experience, writing exercises reflecting on one’s experience and development of competency-in-process, and a written plan in which the candidate is asked to outline the next steps for their personal and professional development in the competency area.
 Any requests for accommodations for special needs may be made in writing to the credentialing body.

 - Evaluation of applications.
-Once submitted, your materials will be assessed and evaluated by a peer review board made up of individuals chosen for their extensive expertise and competency in the micro-credential area.
-Using established rubrics and evaluation tools, the reviewers will provide their recommendation as to whether or not you have demonstrated sufficient competency, based on their submitted materials, to earn the credential.
+Once submitted, your materials initially will be assessed and evaluated by members of a peer review team made up of individuals chosen for their extensive expertise and competency in the core credential area.
+Using established rubrics and evaluation tools, the reviewers will provide recommendations to Campus Compact as to whether or not they feel the applicant has demonstrated sufficient competency, based on their submitted materials, to earn the credential.
 Campus Compact reviews these evaluations closely and utilizes them to make one of three decisions on the application: acceptance, non-acceptance, or revise and resubmit.
-The review of applications submitted within any enrollment period begins at the end of that enrollment period.
+The review of applications within any enrollment period begins at the end of that enrollment period.
 Decisions are typically rendered within 60 to 75 days.